abhiwand/atk/doc/source/ad_inst_IA.rst

 .. image:: ad_inst_IA_3.*
     :align: center

-Starting Intel Analytics Rest Server
+Starting Intel Analytics REST Server
 ====================================

-Starting the Rest server is very easy.
+Starting the REST server is very easy.
 It can be started like any other Linux service.
 ::